 The non-statutory consolidated financial statements of the Group are prepared in accordance with IFRS as issued by the IASB.
 The non-statutory consolidated financial statements are prepared under the historical cost convention.
-Given that the obligations towards the note holders are limited to the net proceeds (after expenses) generated from the utilisation and sale of the aircraft and engine assets, the Directors have concluded that it is appropriate to prepare the non-statutory consolidated financial statements on a going concern basis.
-The preparation of non-statutory consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+Given that the obligations towards the note holders are limited to the net proceeds (after expenses) generated from the utilisation and sale of the aircraft and engine assets, the Directors have concluded that it is appropriate to prepare the non-statutory consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Group's accounting policies.